- Published: 01 September 2009 01 September 2009

 Find that Nunn or R Seymour have cut down posts & slip rails out of spite, at road between Nunn's & my Campbell's paddock.

-Bearing in mind the issues between Ivory and the Nunn family, it all seems a little petty but, to be frank, it seems my great grandfather thought he could get a few pounds out of his rich neighbour.
+Bearing in mind the issues between Ivory and the Nunn family, it all seems a little petty but, to be frank, it seems my great-great grandfather thought he could get a few pounds out of his rich neighbour.

 However, it all came unstuck when he took it to court.
 And, as Ivory pointed out, David Nunn came out of it much better than he probably deserved to.